lmlui/Jorg/README.md

 <h3>Circularization</h3>
 You find a single contig with a significant - and exact - repeat at the ends.
 In addition, we required that the repeat be at least 100 nt in length, is longer than any other repeat in the contig, and does not match any of the other repeats.

-See the script `make_assembly_db` for an automated look at the location and length of repeats in a genome.
+See the script `circle_check_using_last` for an automated look at the location and length of repeats in a genome.
 This script requires that LAST is installed.

 <h3>Idempotence</h3>
 You observe no change in the assembled contigs after a round of read pair extraction and reassembly with MIRA.